vocatart/vrbet/language/spa/readme.md

 |  ɹ  |   rh   |  rocker   | rh1 o1 k2 e2 rh3     |  rugby    | rh1 a1 g3 b2 i2       |
 |  h  |   h    |  hobby    | h1 o1 b2 i2          |  hippy    | h1 i1 p2 i2           |
 |  ʔ  |   q    |  ma' alto | m1 a1 q3 a1 l3 t2 o2 |  e'pañol  | e2 q3 p2 a2 nh2 o1 l3 |

-- These sounds are used in dialect-specific allophones or in English loanwords by speakers who distinguish their pronunciation from that of native Spanish phonemes.